Do you need planning permission for advertising hoarding?

 Local planning authorities can restrict deemed consent.
 They will apply to the Secretary of State who can issue a direction requiring express consent for any advertisements that are usually categorised as deemed consent.
 Local planning authorities are encouraged to keep information on where deemed consent is restricted on their website, however contacting them before work begins will eradicate any uncertainties.

-Any graphics placed upon hoardings will only benefit from deemed consent if they are for construction sites.
+Any graphics placed upon a hoarding wall will only benefit from deemed consent if they are for construction sites.
 Advertisements on hoardings for residential sites always require consent.

 Hoarding wall for a variety of construction applications from Plasloc

 Plasloc’s innovative hoarding wall system is suitable for use in a variety of construction applications.
-Easy to install & highly durable, we can even design specific graphics for advertisement purposes.
-For more information, get in touch today.
+Easy to install & highly durable, we can even design specific construction site hoarding graphics for advertisement purposes.
+If you’re planning advertising for hoarding or would like more information, get in touch today.
 We’re available to call on 01626 356 995 or we can be contacted online.

 Information correct as of 26/10/2018